lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 ### Inline parameters

-One important application of inlining is to enable constant folding optimization across method boundaries.
+One important application of inlining is to enable constant folding optimisation across method boundaries.
 Inline parameters do not create bindings and their code is duplicated everywhere they are used.

 ```scala